graphql-compose/graphql-compose-mongoose/README.md

 Used plugins
 ============
 ### [graphql-compose-connection](https://github.com/nodkz/graphql-compose-connection)
-This plugin add `connection` resolver.
+This plugin adds `connection` resolver.
 Build in mechanism allows sort by any unique indexes (not only by id).
 Also supported compound sorting (by several fields).

 Besides standard connection arguments `first`, `last`, `before` and `after`, also added great arguments:
 * `filter` arg - for filtering records
 * `sort` arg - for sorting records

 This plugin completely follows to [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).

 TODO